Clean, Robust Alkali Sources by Intercalation within Highly-Oriented Pyrolytic Graphite: Conclusions and Outlook

 The production of IHOPGs is simple and inexpensive.
 They can be produced with equipment readily available to most atomic physics labs.
 No highly technical skills are required to produce them.
 Therefore, they may find applications in undergraduate-level atomic physics experiments, where budgets are limited and students have not yet developed extensive technical skill. \cite{Wieman1995} As an undergraduate-level experiment, the production of IHOPGs could be used to instruct students on the use of a glove box, basic vacuum protocol, and safe handling of alkali metals.

 IHOPGs have already been used in-house to load a 2D grating MOT.
 The atom numbers observed in the 2D and 3D grating MOTs were very favorable compared to other similar experiments, \cite{Imhof2017, Nshii2013, Vangeleyn2010, Esteve2013} despite using less overall laser power than other grating-based systems.
 An IHOPG is currently in use on an experimental apparatus that regularly produces Bose-Einstein condensates.
-The apparatus was changed over from a chromate dispenser to an IHOPG and has experienced a noticeable improvement in trap lifetime.
+The vacuum chamber was changed over from one with a chromate dispenser to one with an IHOPG and has experienced a noticeable improvement in the lifetime of atoms in the magnetic trap, from around 2 seconds to 5 seconds.
+The lifetime in the IHOPG chamber has remained at this level after about 1 year of nearly continuous operation.
 This, in addition to the data described here, suggest that the integration of IHOPG dispensers into systems is practical and can improve their behavior, compared to chromate dispensers.
 Our experimental apparatus currently under construction are moving over to IHOPG from chromate dispensers whenever feasible.